playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 <video src="./timer_incorrect_loop.mp4" title="A browser displays the second countdown to the alarm screen, but when the user clicks on the 'snooze' button, the countdown goes from '4 seconds left' to '9 seconds left' and keeps counting down from there like normal"></video>

-Sure enough, if you happen to click the manual "Snooze" button, right before the auto-snooze goes off, it will add an extra 5 seconds to your existing countdown.
+Sure enough, if you happen to click the manual "Snooze" button right before the auto-snooze goes off, it will add an extra 5 seconds to your existing countdown.

 This occurs because we never tell the `AlarmScreen`'s `setTimeout` to stop running, even when `AlarmScreen` is no longer rendered.